How to become a psychoanalyst

 Necessary Licensure

 The only licensure which actually matters at the legal level is state licensure.
-There are many psychoanalytic organizations (which I talk about more below), but membership with or certification through these organizations is not a legal requirement to call one's self a psychoanalyst and to perform psychoanalysis.
+There are many psychoanalytic professional organizations (which I talk about more below), but membership with or certification through these organizations is not a legal requirement to call one's self a psychoanalyst or to perform psychoanalysis.

 Voluntary Licensure